Photosynq/PhotosynQ-Documentation/docs/desktop-application/projects.md

 ![Contributions to a Project with Project Questions, including Multiple Choice, Short Answer, Adding Images](./images/project-contribute.png)

-A list of all available Project questions will displayed and depending on the type of question you will have the following input options:
+A list of all available Project questions will be displayed and depending on the type of question you will have the following input options:

-+ A dropdown list with available answers
++ A dropdown list with available answers.
 + An input field, if you have to enter an individual answer.
 A list of already given answers will be shown as you type.
 + If the Project has images attached to the list of answers, select an image to answer the question.

 ### Answering Questions

 You have to answer all **Project Questions** in order to contribute a measurement.
-You can select **Keep Answers** below the **Take Measurement** button, if you take multiple measurement with the same set of answers.
+You can select **Keep Answers** below the **Take Measurement** button, if you take multiple measurements with the same set of answers.

 ### Scan Codes